Byron Bear – Free Crochet Pattern

 R2: 2 SC in each st around.
 (12 sts)

-Stuff snout and attach to front of head between R49 and R59.
+Attach snout to the front of the head between R49 and R59.

-Fold the ears in half and attach on either side of the top of the head, at approximately R62-69.
+Attach the ears on each side of the top of the head, at approximately R62-69.

 Thanks for stopping by!
 Happy crafting!